 Illustrate some creative policies suitable for part-time staff

-From implementing solutions with more than 50 SMEs, DPS.MEDIA has observed that young part-time workers not only need “a job” but also seek an ecosystem to develop and test their capabilities.
-Smart startups know how to create such a space – not necessarily perfect but smart enough – to attract the right people at the right time.
+From the experience of implementing solutions with more than 50 SMEs, DPS.MEDIA realizes that young part-time workers do not just need a “job”, but they seek an ecosystem to develop and test their abilities.
+Wise entrepreneurship is knowing how to create such a space – not sophisticated but smart enough, to attract the right people at the right time.

 Select effective recruitment channels to reach the right potential candidates